 This calculator shows the inter-relationship of air temperature and moisture content with dew point and wet-bulb temperature as measured by a psychrometric thermometer.
 The Relative Humidity and Mixing Ratio are calculated from the values input.

 The amount of moisture air can hold is dependent on its temperature and pressure.
 The warmer the air the greater the quantity of water vapour it can contain.
 The air temperature is measured with a normal thermometer this is the Dry-Bulb reading.
 The actual amount of moisture known as the mixing ratio is measured in grams of water per kilogram of dry air.
 When air at a certain temperature is saturated it cannot hold any more moisture.
 The relative humidity of the air is the ratio of the actual amount of moisture in the air to the saturated amount.

-The psychrometer is the name of the device containing both a wet and dry bulb thermometer.
+The Psychrometer is the name of a device containing both a wet and dry bulb thermometer.
 This can be a fixed device for meteorology or a handheld sling psychrometer that is often used in air conditioning applications.